sootwasfound/sootwasfound/README.md

-- 👋 Hi, I’m @sootwasfound
+I’m @sootwasfound
-- 👀 I’m interested in ...
+I’m interested in github ? 😭
-- 🌱 I’m currently learning ...
+I’m currently learning at school
-- 💞️ I’m looking to collaborate on ...
+I’m looking to collaborate on idk
-- 📫 How to reach me ... no
+How to reach me xyz24654 on tiktok 🙂
-- 😄 Pronouns: any
+Pronouns: any
-- ⚡ Fun fact: none
+Fun fact: none

 <!---
 sootwasfound/sootwasfound is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.